-Building on the success of previous investor collaborations, in 2020 CDP initiated a Science-Based Targets (SBT) campaign calling on companies to set GHG emissions reduction goals aligned with the 1.5° Celsius climate goal and to achieve net zero emissions by 2050.
-In 2021, Boston Trust Walden joined the SBT campaign alongside investors representing nearly \$30 trillion in assets.
-The campaign issued letters to more than 1,600 companies, including approximately 60 client portfolio holdings.
-More than 130 companies across our investment strategies have set, or committed to set, science-based targets, and we continue to directly engage companies that have yet to do so.
+In addition to our direct company engagement, we also continue to prioritize investor collaborations to scale our efforts.
+Since 2020, CDP has facilitated a Science-Based Targets (SBT) campaign calling on companies to set GHG emissions reduction goals aligned with 1.5°Celsius climate goal and to achieve net zero emissions by 2050.
+In 2022, Boston Trust Walden once again joined the SBT campaign alongside investors representing more than \$29 trillion in assets.
+Boston Trust Walden and the other investor signatories issued letters to more than 1,600 companies, including more than 60 companies held in Boston Trust Walden client portfolios.